Last year, we shared some of our favourite UK drives and destinations for both the summer and winter months.

 Find out more: https://www.nationaltrust.org.uk/strangford-lough

-Find out more: https://www.isleofskye.com/
+Find out more: https://www.visitscotland.com/places-to-go/glencoe

 The Dragon’s Spine, Wales

-The wonderfully-named Dragon’s Spine is an 180-mile route from Cardiff in the south to Conwy in the north.
+The wonderfully-named Dragon’s Spine is a 180-mile route from Cardiff in the south to Conwy in the north.
 Following the path of the A470 through the heart of Wales, this route offers a mix of rural, coastal and urban sites to take in.
 Which means there’s something for everyone to enjoy.

 Our journey begins in the capital of Cardiff, which is bursting with cultural highlights, eateries, tourist hotspots and more.
 Once you’ve had your fill, it’s time to head north and enter the Brecon Beacons National Park.
-One of three national parks in Wales, the Brecon Beacons stretch from Llandeilo in the west to Abergavenny in the east and offer miles of natural beauty.
+One of three national parks in Wales, the Brecon Beacons stretch from Llandeilo in the west to Abergavenny in the east and offers miles of natural beauty.

-The market town of Brecon lies on the northern edge of the park, where you’ll have access to a range of sport and adventure activities, as well as shops, museums and cafes.
+The market town of Brecon lies on the northern edge of the park, where you’ll have access to a range of sports and adventure activities, as well as shops, museums and cafes.
 Continue north and you’ll pass through the towns of Builth Wells (where the rivers Wye and Irfon meet), Rhayader (close to the Elan Valley Reservoirs) and Llangurig.

 Leaving the national park behind and it’s time to follow the River Conwy north to the town that shares its name.
 Conwy sits at the end of the Dragon’s Spine route and is home to attractions such as Conwy Castle.
 This World Heritage Site dates back to the late 13th century and is a more than fitting place to bring the car to a stop and wave goodbye to your Welsh adventure.